-Lawns should be cut when they have grown about an inch more than the last time you cut it.
-In the spring and fall when the temperature are cooler grass grows quicker and therefore you may need to mow your lawn every 4 or 5 days.
-In the heat of the summer mowing may only need to be done every 10 to 14 days.
+Lawns should be cut when they have grown about an inch more than the last time you cut the lawn.
+In the spring and fall when the temperature is cooler grass grows quickly and therefore you may need to mow your lawn every 4 or 5 days.
+In the heat of the summer, mowing may only need to be done every 10 to 14 days.
 The best time of day to cut your lawn is in the evening a few hours before the sun goes down.
-This gives the lawn a chance to heal during the cooler temperatures of night.
+This gives the lawn a chance to heal during the cooler temperatures of the night.

 Watering the Lawn

 Watering should be done early in the day about the time the sun is coming up.
 Typically it is less windy then.
 It is also cooler and more water will get absorbed into the ground and grass plant before evaporation.
 Watering should be avoided in the evening as leaving the lawn moist all night can promote disease and fungal issues.